 Analysis 3: Which trajectories in CPD predict smoking cessation?

 Elastic net linear regression was used to predict smoking abstinence at 1-year follow-up using (1) all baseline characteristics from Analysis 2, and (2) Latent Class (from Analysis 1) in addition to those predictors, and (3) baseline predictors with only subjects in each Latent Class, respectively.
-(35)

-The dependent variable was CO in parts per million.
-Predicted CO values ≤ 11 ppm were considered indicative of quitting smoking.

-Each regression model was fit using the procedures outlined in Analysis 2, with model performance measured using the coefficient of determination, R2.
+The dependent variable was biochemically verified smoking cessation.
+Participants were counted as having quit smoking if they reported doing so and registered a CO value of < 6ppm (35).
+All other participants were counted as continuing to smoke.
+Each regression model was fit and evaluated using nested cross-validation procedures outlined in Analysis 2.

 Quantitative Variables